 Based on a review of topographic elevations of the Site and immediate surrounding areas from survey data presented on the Marion County Geographic Information Systems website, surface waters from the subject site appear to generally drain to the south and to the east specifically, into roadside drainage ditches that run parallel to SW 16th Lane and SW 7th Road, respectively.

-The proposed Mercury Recovery Facility operations will be limited to inside the Facility building, and therefore there will be no contamination from the Facility commingling with surface water runoff nor will there be a threat of contamination entering the adjacent creek (located east of the Site).
+The Mercury Recovery Facility operations are limited to inside the Facility building, and therefore there is no contamination from the Facility commingling with surface water runoff nor is there a threat of contamination entering the adjacent creek (located east of the Site).
 The locations of the surface water bodies as described above are presented on Figure 1 (on page 6) and on Figure 4 (on page 11).

 The Facility building is serviced by a connection to the local municipal sewer system.
-Specifically, wastewater from toilets / restrooms (within the building) drain into a connecting pipe that runs beneath the building and out to the municipal sewer interceptor line beneath the frontage road (south of Facility building).
+Specifically, wastewater from toilets / restrooms (within the building) drains into a connecting pipe that runs beneath the building and out to the municipal sewer interceptor line beneath the frontage road (south of Facility building).
 There are no floor drains within the Facility building nor is there a septic system on site.
 There is a drainage grate located immediately outside of the building in the loading dock area.
 In the unlikely event of a spill, liquid would drain through this grate into a catch basin / holding area for testing prior to removal from site.
 The catch basin has a sump pump to remove liquids.

 2.4 100-Year Floodplains